-Facts and experience, without a convincing description of the big picture, are not persuasive to Germans.
+Facts and experience, without a convincing description of the big picture, are simply not persuasive to Germans.
 To concentrate on the key variables often means to misunderstand or overlook other important aspects.
 Americans are often judged to be superficial and over-simplifying.

 Advice to Germans